 4. Click the Import icon (next to Print on the top bar).

 5. Click Select file and find your vCard file.
 Click Import.
 All of your contacts should appear after a few seconds.

 How to sync your Google account with your Android phone

-How to add your iPhone contacts to your Android phone
+How to transfer iPhone contacts to Android without using Google

 You'll only want to email yourself your vCard if you don't have a Google account to sync with your Android phone.
 If you do have a Google account, your phone will inevitably sync with it and then you'll likely have duplicate contacts and it'll just be a mess.

-Depending on which phone you have, you'll be able to save your contacts to your device or to the Google Contacts app (only if you have a Nexus, Android One, or Google Play Edition device).
+Depending on which phone you have, you'll be able to save your contacts to your device or the Google Contacts app.

 If all else fails, then try visiting android.com/switch, which walks you through using Google Drive to transfer everything from your iPhone to your new Android phone.
 You'll need to use Safari to do this.